gofynd/fdk-client-python/documentation/platform/CONTENT.md

 | body | [LandingPageSchema](#LandingPageSchema) | yes | Request body |

-Generate and add a new landing page.
+Landing page is the first page that a prospect lands upon while visiting a website.
+Use this API to create a landing page.

 *Returned Response:*